ragibkl/wordpress-proxy/README.md

 # Wordpress Proxy

 HTTP Caching Proxy Layer docker image for Wordpress

 # Description

 Wordpress Proxy is a reverse proxy caching layer for Wordpress.
-It is based on the official Nginx Docker image.
+It is based on the official OpenResty Docker image.

 Typically, a Worpress site is deployed on top of a Linux, Apache, Mysql and PHP (LAMP) stack.
 After a fresh install, with minimal plugins and a basic theme, page load times on a Wordpress times is quite low.